fossasia/wp-dev-buddy/readme.txt

 First release.

 == Upgrade Notice ==

+= 3.1.0 =
+* Cache management facility added to settings page
+* Setting `cache_hours` to `0` will clear the cache if one exists
+* Smilies no longer break the feed
+* Plugin now utilises WP's error logging and other custom debugging facilities
+* Implemented partial API functionality, further work and documentation to come
+* General code improvements

 = 3.0.2 =
 Bug fix: Unchanged OAuth Access Token should no longer become incorrect when changes are saved via the admin